 Pros and Cons of Lines of Credit

-- The use of LOCs will help businesses to predict their future operational cycles.
+Can help businesses predict their future operational cycles

-- Businesses may rely on the LOC too much and can cause them to overextend.
+Businesses may rely on the LOC too much, causing them to overextend

-With a merchant cash advance (MCA), a business owner will receive lump sum financing, in exchange for a percentage of their future credit card sales.
-If you have a steady stream of credit card payments, you’re likely a great candidate for this product.
+With a revenue advance, a business owner receives lump sum financing in exchange for a percentage of their future credit card sales.
+If you receive consistent credit card payments, you’re likely a great candidate for this product.

 Pros and Cons of Merchant Cash Advances

-- Payments are taken directly from your account, reducing the chances of late fees.
+Payments are taken directly from your account, reducing the chance of late fees

 A working capital loan isn’t a specific loan type, but more of a category of loans.
-Any loan that helps a business meet short-term operational obligations could be considered a working capital loan.
-This includes lines of credit, term loans, and invoice financing, all of which are examples of loans in this category.
+Any loan that helps a business meet short-term operational obligations could be considered a working capital loan including lines of credit, term loans, and invoice financing.

 Pros and Cons of Working Capital Loans

-- If collateral is required, it could put your business and even personal assets at risk.
+If collateral is required, it could put your collateral assets at risk.

 Pros and Cons of Equipment Loans

-- Many lenders require a significant down payment for this type of loan.
-It could be difficult for smaller businesses to meet this requirement.
+Many lenders require a significant down payment for this type of loan.

-- When equipment becomes obsolete, it may be difficult to receive any tangible value from it.
-However, the loan still needs to be serviced.
+When equipment becomes obsolete, it may be difficult to receive any tangible value from it.

 Professional practice loans are a class of specialty loans for medical, legal, and accounting professionals.
-The majority of these loans are for medical practitioners as their financing needs are often greater due to the cost of medical equipment.
-This includes doctors, dentists, and even veterinarians.
+Most of these loans are for medical practitioners, as their financing needs are often greater due to the cost of medical equipment.

 The loans could be used for initial equipment purchases or acquiring other professional practices.
-Refinancing existing debt and expanding operations with real estate are other possible uses for this type of funding.
+Consolidating debt and expanding operations with real estate are other possible uses for this type of funding.
 For medical practitioners, it may even include malpractice insurance costs.

 Pros and Cons of Professional Practice Loans

-- The rates for these types of loans are attractive as professional services businesses have low default rates.
+Rates are attractive, as professional services businesses have low default rates.

-- Practitioners may spend too much of the capital from the loan on non-core functions such as marketing and advertising.
-This could cause the core business to suffer when it needs a capital infusion.
+Practitioners may spend too much of the loan amount on non-core functions, causing the core business to suffer when it needs a capital infusion

-- As techniques and technology improve, past equipment becomes obsolete.
+As technology improves, past equipment becomes obsolete.
 Practitioners may find themselves upgrading too frequently, requiring more funding.

-Invoice factoring is one of the oldest forms of business financing.
-In fact, it existed during the Roman empire and possibly even before.
-Ironically, many business owners aren’t aware of this type of financing, despite its long history.
+Invoice factoring is one of the oldest forms of business financing, but many business owners aren’t aware of this option, despite its long history.